Jernskegg/ci-portfolio-project-2/README.md

    ## Handheld sized wireframes
    [Phone Wireframe](./docs/wireframes/phone-wireframe.jpg)
 # Technology
-## html
+## HTML
-   Html was used to put structure to the web-page.
+   Html is used to put structure to the web page.
-## css
+## CSS
-   CSS is used to put color and form to the html files
+   CSS is used to put colour and form to the HTML files.
-## Javascript
+## JavaScript
-   JavaScript was used to automate and update the page according to the users input.
+   You can use JavaScript to automate and update the page according to the user’s input.
 ## Gitpod
-   Gitpod is the IDE that i've used to write the underlying code for the webpage.
-   Why I chose this for ease of use and its connectability with github and due to it being used during the Code Institute's walkthrough project.
+   Gitpod is the IDE that I’ve used to write the underlying code for the webpage.
+I chose this for ease of use and its connectivity with GitHub, and due to that, I used it during the Code Institute's walkthrough project.
 ## AwesomeFont
-   Awesome font is a script that allows developer to use special characters on the web-page. there is a wide range of variety and it as simple copy and pasting the link provided on their webpage.
+   The awesome font is a script that allows developers to use special characters on the web page.
+There is a wide range of variety, and it is simple to copy and paste the link provided on their webpage.

 ## GoogleFonts
-   GooleFonts is a cloud font service where the fonts are stored on Googles cloud service which grants the developer a wider range of fonts to use on the web-page and not having to rely on the user to have the font installed.
+   GooleFonts is a cloud font service.
+The fonts are stored on Google’s cloud service, which grants the developer a more comprehensive range of fonts to use on the web page without relying on the user to have the font installed.
 # testing

    ## code validation